Moving-Castles/rat.fun/packages/drawbridge/src/types/README.md

   - bundler/
   - delegation/
   - wallet/
-  - EntryKit.ts
+  - drawbridge.ts
 ```

-This module has no internal dependencies on other entrykit-drawbridge modules, making it the foundation of the type system.
+This module has no internal dependencies on other drawbridge-drawbridge modules, making it the foundation of the type system.